peridoteagle/interview-coding/README.md

 ## Acknowledgments

+* The New York Times for access to the API and all of the wonderful source material
 * http://brooksandrew.github.io/simpleblog/articles/new-york-times-api-to-mongodb/ for accessing NYT API
 * https://www.ranks.nl/stopwords for the stop word list
 * http://www.sthda.com/english/wiki/text-mining-and-word-cloud-fundamentals-in-r-5-simple-steps-you-should-know for cleaning text in R and wordcloud fundamentals
 * https://www.tidytextmining.com/topicmodeling.html for most common terms, LDA, and most common documents by topic
 * https://adeelk93.github.io/collapsibleTree/ for a collapsible tree example
 * https://shiny.rstudio.com/articles/basics.html for RShiny basics
+* https://github.com/peridoteagle/markdown-cheatsheet for a template for this Markdown